-If a Security is redeemed by delivering the relevant Underlying Asset (or the relevant ETF share (if applicable)), any investor therein will be exposed to the risks (including risks of insolvency and risks of fluctuations in value of the relevant Underlying Asset or foreign exchange rate) relating to the Underlying Asset.
+If a Note is redeemed by delivering the relevant Underlying Asset (or the relevant ETF share (if applicable)), any investor therein will be exposed to the risks (including risks of insolvency and risks of fluctuations in value of the relevant Underlying Asset or relevant foreign exchange rate(s)) relating to the Underlying Asset.
 Any of these risks may result in a reduction in value of the delivered Underlying Assets.

-(iii) Risks in connection with the taxation of the Underlying Asset(s) to be delivered of the relevant Underlying Asset or the relevant ETF shares, as the case may be which would not be payable in the event of cash settlement.
+(iii) Risks in connection with the taxation of the Underlying Asset(s) to be delivered

-The Securityholder is also required to pay all taxes and expenses in connection with the delivery of the Underlying Asset.
-Further, Securityholders may be subject to certain documentary or stamp taxes in relation to the delivery and/or disposal
+The Noteholders is also required to pay all taxes and expenses in connection with the delivery of the Underlying Asset.
+Further, Noteholders may be subject to certain documentary or stamp taxes in relation to the delivery and/or transfer of the relevant Underlying Asset or the relevant ETF shares, as the case may be which would not be, payable in the event of cash settlement.